AarshBatra/biteSizedAQ/README.md

 and accessible for all.

 This repository will continue to grow with new projects as and when I find time.
-To kick things off, check out the first project: using satellite-derived air pollution and population data, combined with India’s block (subdistrict) level shapefile, we’ve created a detailed air pollution dataset at the block level.
-Explore the details below to learn more.
+To kick things off, check out the first few projects below!

-Upcoming potential projects include producing satellite-derived PM2.5 data at the village level for over 600,000 Indian villages.
-Star the repo to keep track of updates.

 ## General structure and how to navigate projects in this repo